faceauth-team/face_auth_platform/README.md

 management) need to be reliably attributed to the clinician who made them.
 Passwords and shared logins are weak: they get shared, reused, and shoulder-surfed.
-We want a **fast, hard-to-repudiate identity check** at the moment of action, with biometric data handled responsibly under DPDP / GDPR.
+We want a **fast, hard-to-repudiate identity check** at the moment of action, with biometric data handled responsibly under DPDP.

 ## What we're building